Thoughts on Registration

-As a former academic adviser, my best professional advice is that things tend to work best for students if they use any of the above networks for advice, and not their parents or family members.
+As a former academic adviser, my best professional advice is that things tend to work best for students if they use the above networks for advice, rather than their parents or family members.
 This is not meant as a slight to any first-year families.
-But the reality is that official advisers on campus are going to be able to provide the best advice to students about classes, as they know our system in detail.
+But the reality is that official advisers on campus are going to be able to provide the best advice to students about classes, as they know our systems and processes in detail.

 If your students come to you asking course registration advice, I’d encourage you to flip the script and redirect with questions: What has your adviser said about your proposed course selections?
 Where on campus have you tried to talk about your course planning?
 Are there faculty/departments who could be helpful?
 Where might you go to find more information?